joseortegalabra/Optimization-Industrial-Process-Advanced/README.md

 - **Update optimization engine**: first, update optimization engine with the updates in the training models: using piecewise models, more complex models, transformations in columns, operations in columns (the improves defined previosly)

-- FALTA: Parametrize the codes of Gurobi Optimizer (creation of decision var, constraints, etc)
+- FALTA: Parametrize and automatization of the codes of Gurobi Optimizer (creation of decision var, constraints, etc)

 - FALTA: Relajar restricciones